Reilly Smith Game Preview: Penguins vs. Islanders

 Smith Stats vs. the Islanders

-- The Islanders are 18th in goals allowed, giving up 105 total goals (3.2 per game) in the NHL.
+- On the defensive side, the Islanders are allowing 113 total goals (3.2 per game) which ranks 18th in the NHL.

 |2023-2024 Season